bigfatgreg/active_admin/docs/0-installation.md

 This command makes sure you have all the latest assets and your installation is up to date.
 Each time you upgrade Active Admin, you should run this command.

-## will_paginate compatibility

-If you use `will_paginate` in your app, you need to configure an initializer for Kaminari to avoid conflicts.
-Put this in `config/initializers/kaminari.rb`

-    Kaminari.configure do |config|
-      config.page_method_name = :per_page_kaminari
-    end